 "You can kind of think about [the metaverse] as an embodied internet, where instead of just viewing content — you are in it.
 And you feel present with other people as if you were in other places, having different experiences that you couldn’t necessarily do on a 2D app or webpage, like dancing, for example, or different types of fitness.”

-One crucial thing to acknowledge is that metaverse cannot fully operate without its building blocks being developed enough to be implemented in an interoperable environment.
+One crucial thing to acknowledge is that the metaverse cannot fully operate without its building blocks being developed enough to be implemented in an interoperable environment.
 By the building blocks, we mean cryptocurrencies, internet infrastructure, blockchain infrastructure, virtual reality headsets, and complementary hardware (computers and smartphones).

 Not only tech companies but also artists, designers, architects, bankers, marketing people, and many other professionals should be ready for such a conversion if they want the metaverse to achieve what was intended for it.
 It is not something one company could build or govern alone, rather, it's a collaborative movement that must take developers and creator communities into consideration to be successful.
 So what exactly the tech community is doing at the moment for the upcoming metaverse trend?

 Facebook is one of the tech giants clearly stating their mission to become a metaverse company in the near future.
-Acquisition of Oculus to put more sophisticated effort on AR and VR technology and launching Horizon, a virtual-reality community that's invite-only, signals that Facebook is ready to play big on the metaverse.
+Acquisition of Oculus to put more sophisticated effort into AR and VR technology and launching Horizon, a virtual-reality community that's invite-only, signals that Facebook is ready to play big on the metaverse.

 On August 17, the company unveiled what it calls “Horizon Workrooms” on the Oculus Quest 2 VR headset.
-The app, allows workers to create an avatar, collaborate with others on a whiteboard, stream what’s on their laptop, take notes and interact with co-workers who video conference into the virtual room — all while sitting at their real-life workspace.
+The app, allows workers to create an avatar, collaborate with others on a whiteboard, stream what’s on their laptop, take notes, and interact with co-workers who video conference into the virtual room — all while sitting at their real-life workspace.

 In a recent meeting held among Facebook employees, Zuckerberg announced some groundbreaking goals that attracted all the attention of the tech world and most probably catalyzed the development of the metaverse as Facebook set some high standards about the things they plan to achieve.

 Zuckerberg expects someday it will be the metaverse we’ll be referring to when we want to just meet a friend or get together with our family, not the “small glowing rectangles” we use to log in to social media.
-The idea is to create a space similar to the internet, but one that users (via digital avatars) can walk around inside of and where they can interact with one another in real-time.
+The idea is to create a space similar to the internet, but one that users (via digital avatars) can walk around inside and where they can interact with one another in real-time.
 In theory, you could, for example, sit around a virtual meeting table with colleagues from around the world — instead of staring at their 2D faces on Zoom — and then walk over to a virtual Starbucks to meet up with your mom, who lives across the country.

-Microsoft Mesh, a new mixed-reality platform powered by Azure, allows people in different physical locations to join collaborative and shared holographic experiences on different devices such as Hololens 2, VR headsets, mobile phones, tablets, PCs, or using any Mesh enabled app.
+Microsoft Mesh, a new mixed-reality platform powered by Azure, allows people in different physical locations to join collaborative and shared holographic experiences on different devices such as Hololens 2, VR headsets, mobile phones, tablets, PCs, or using any Mesh-enabled app.

 “This has been the dream for mixed reality, the idea from the very beginning,” said Microsoft Technical Fellow Alex Kipman.
 “You can actually feel like you’re in the same place with someone sharing content or you can teleport from different mixed reality devices and be present with people even when you’re not physically together.”

-Microsoft Mesh will also enable geographically distributed teams to have more collaborative meetings, conduct virtual design sessions, assist others, learn together and host virtual social meetups.
-People will initially be able to express themselves as avatars in these shared virtual experiences and over time use holoportation to project themselves as their most lifelike, photorealistic selves, the company said.
+Microsoft Mesh will also enable geographically distributed teams to have more collaborative meetings, conduct virtual design sessions, assist others, learn together, and host virtual social meetups.
+People will initially be able to express themselves as avatars in these shared virtual experiences and over time use "holoportation" to project themselves as their most lifelike, photorealistic selves, the company said.

 What’s interesting about Microsoft’s conception of the metaverse is that it is very much modeled on the real world.
 It wants to provide a platform to digitally map and monitor everything in a real-world business environment — warehouses, factories, retail stores, and so on.
 Interestingly, there are no avatars in Microsoft’s metaverse.
 That may be due to their goal of creating an enterprise metaverse in which the workflows, production lines, and metrics are monitored in 3D.